RajatJangra2653/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

 In this lab, you have completed:

-- Created an Azure Cosmos DB SQL API account.
+- Created an Azure Cosmos DB NoSQL API account.
-- Connected to the Azure Cosmos DB SQL API account from the SDK.
+- Connected to the Azure Cosmos DB NoSQL API account from the SDK.
 - Created and read point operations on items with the SDK.
 - Updated and deleted point operations with the SDK.